 Bangladesh Police in UN Missions: Scopes and Challenges

 Bangladesh Police has already demonstrated the expertise in different field of policing like Forensic, Foot Print, Finger Print, Ballistic, Democratic Policing, Community Policing and so on so forth.
-Bangladesh Police has not only proved its capacities in the field missions as observer but also has enhanced its capabilities in peace keeping department in the United Nations’ Headquarters.
+Bangladesh Police has not only proved its capacities in the field missions but also has enhanced its capabilities in DPO in the United Nations’ Headquarters.

-Responding to the challenges in implementing the UN Mandate in the field of gender issues, women and children affairs, Bangladesh Police has sent 1 (one) Women FPUs in DR Congo (MONUSCO).
+Responding to the challenges in implementing the UN Mandate in the field of gender issues, women and children affairs, Bangladesh Police sent 1 (one) Women FPUs in DR Congo (MONUSCO) in 2005.

-Deaths are forever unbearable to follow ... as always grief makes us silence.
-Our 21 brave-hearts, who sacrificed their supreme in contentions, didn’t actually go down fighting for their lives in missions, but for the lives of mass in number.
-That is the aim that eventually proves firm commitment of Bangladesh Police in ensuring peace and security around the world.
+Deaths are forever unbearable to follow as always grief makes us silence.
+Our 22 brave-hearts, sacrificed their supreme in peacekeeping operations while serving in the mission areas under the UN umbrella to uphold the name and fame of their motherland.
+That is the level of dedication which eventually proves the firm commitment of Bangladesh Police in ensuring peace and security around the world.

 Scopes and Opportunities:

 Based on the needs of future post-conflict situations, UN Police mandate continues to change and Bangladesh Police needs to cope with undergone major changes in UN and thus need to enhance the competency and skills emphasizing on the potential problems of different regions in order to meet the demand of United Nations.
-Needless to mention, to cope with the culture of any mission area Bangladesh Police has emphasized to overcome the limitations of skills on UN official languages.
+Needless to mention, to cope with the culture of any mission area, Bangladesh Police has emphasized on overcoming the limitations of skills UN official languages.

-United Nations troops and financial constraints might be exposed as major challenges in order to ensure rapid deployment, readiness and standing capacity.
+Financial constraints of UN might be exposed as major challenges in order to ensure rapid deployment, readiness and standing capacity.
 As such Bangladesh Police has given emphasis on the capabilities of rapid deployment and rapid responses to emerging crisis.